The DoubleClick for Publishers ad server (DFP) - now known as Google Ad Manager - is by far the leading ad server on the market.

 As mentioned earlier, many brands have built their own ad system rather than relying on a third-party, tag-based vendor.

 A new industry trend - ad serving APIs - is emerging to help brands build bespoke platforms in a fraction of the time and cost as doing it entirely from scratch.
-For instance, companies like Ticketmaster and Klarna have jumped on this new tech to build their own DFP alternatives for displaying their native ads.
+For instance, companies like Ticketmaster and Edmunds have jumped on this new tech to build their own DFP alternatives for displaying their native ads.

 The leader in ad APIs is Kevel.

-Brands like Yelp, Klarna, WeTransfer, and many more have used our tools to build custom ad servers, in just weeks.
+Brands like Yelp, WeTransfer, and many more have used our tools to build custom ad servers, in just weeks.
 These are fast, server-side, native ad products that they have full control of.